 I’m not sure there’s any food out there that I prefer to stuff my face with than tacos.
 The blend of spices with fresh citrus flavors, packed into a shell is just so satisfying to eat and makes for the perfect comfort food.

-Recently I made vegan tandoori cauliflower chickpea tacos, but it’s only the tip of the iceberg when it comes to vegan versions of tacos.
 Here are some of the best from around the web for you to get experimenting with.

 Matched with a simple salsa, lettuce and vegan sour cream, the tacos are fresh, meat-free, and delicious.

 Prepare them a day beforehand to ensure maximum flavor.
 Add diced tomatoes, onions, coriander, and chopped lettuce for that classic taco taste.

 Try This Recipe: This pulled mushroom taco recipe is also gluten-free.

 Vegan taco meat is the key to a tasty, meat-free Mexican dish.
 This recipe requires cauliflower, mushrooms, and walnuts for the base.
 Prepare them in a food processor and add to a skillet with seasonings like soy sauce, chili powder, and paprika.
 Your vegan taco meat should have the same consistency as ground beef.
 Use it as a base for all your vegan taco ideas.